luckyhyosun/fullstackopen/README.md

 **🐥 Why do I need to convert data into JSON to send it back to client?**

-🐓 You don’t have to use JSON, but JSON has become the standard format for communication between servers and clients (especially in web APIs).
+🐓 It's note necessary to use JSON only, but JSON has become the standard format for communication between servers and clients (especially in web APIs).
-+ 1. Clients need a structured, universal format
+1. Clients need a structured, universal format
   - Raw JavaScript objects (<code>{ title: "Hello" }</code>) only exist inside your server’s memory.
   - When data leaves your server, it’s just text (or bytes) traveling over HTTP.
   - JSON provides a language-agnostic way of representing that data.
 (React app, an iPhone app-Swift, an Android app-Kotlin, or even Python)
-+ 2. HTTP requires strings, not raw objects
+2. HTTP requires strings, not raw objects
   - HTTP transmits text or binary data.
   - JSON is just a string representation of the object:
   ``` js
   { title: "Hello" } → '{"title":"Hello"}'
   ```
-+ 3. Automatic parsing on the client side
+3. Automatic parsing on the client side
   - Browsers, <code>fetch()</code>, <code>axios</code>, mobile SDKs — all expect JSON from an API.
   - In JavaScript, you can instantly parse JSON:
   ``` js